MultiSafepay/docs/content/faq/testing/refunds.md

 ## Refunds

-It is possible to process refunds in your test account, although refunding any amount is by default disabled.
-Please contact our Integration Team at <integration@multisafepay.com> if you would like to have this option enabled.
+It is possible to process refunds in your MultiSafepay test environment, although refunding any amount is by default disabled.
+Please email our Integration Team at <integration@multisafepay.com> if you would like to have this option enabled.